aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/08-deployment.md

 within AI Singapore across many projects.

-If you were to inspect the `src` folder, you would notice that there exist more than one package:
+If you were to inspect the `src` folder, you would notice that there exists more than one package:

 - `{{cookiecutter.src_package_name}}`
 - `{{cookiecutter.src_package_name}}_fastapi`